Full House (Armenian TV series): Season 4 (2016)

-The people of Full House live under one roof and it seems that everything is fine.
-But it can not last long, because the owner of the apartment has appeared, who wants to sell it.
-Mrs. Tamara comes to the rescue, who buys the apartment and rents it out to the Fullhousians on other terms.
+The people of Full House live under one roof, and everything seems fine.
+But it can not last long because the apartment owner who wants to sell it has appeared.
+Tamara comes to the rescue, buys the apartment, and rents it out to the Fullhousians on other terms.
 But it is not only that.
-Tatev's younger sister Mane is coming to Yerevan from Karabakh, who will settle temporarily in Full House.
-No one can imagine how much a headache Mane can cause for everyone.
+Tatev's younger sister Mane is coming to Yerevan from Artsakh and will settle temporarily in Full House.
+No one can imagine how much of a headache Mane can cause to everyone.